Keyboard shortcuts

 Magic File Format

 Magic files define rules for identifying file types through byte-level patterns.
-This chapter documents the magic file format supported by libmagic-rs.

 Overview